It’s arguably the closest you can get to a private jet

 When we boarded we were offered a welcome drink.
 It was an early flight, so I started with an orange juice.
 After take-off I had a German white wine, and my wife had a cocktail.

 For lunch, I had the steak frites, and my wife had the same.
 Minor gripe: the fries/chips were barely passable.
 I know it’s almost impossible to have crispy fries on a plane.
 The steak was well cooked and made up for it.
 My wife enjoyed both.
-For dessert, I had the ice cream, which was well presented and delicious (thank you, Haagen-Dazs)
+For dessert, I had ice cream, which was well-presented and delicious (thank you, Haagen-Dazs).
+My wife has Tiramisu for desert, which she described as “pleasant but not amazing”.

 We had afternoon tea, which was delicious and well-presented.
 One thing I dislike about Qatar is that their afternoon tea is a little sparse, and the scores are—for want of a better word—weird.
 I’m a plain scone and jam guy, but Qatar presents you with flavoured scones.
 I know that they want to elevate the experience but give me at least one scone that’s just plain.

-Etihad’s afternoon tea was 2x the site of Qatars.
+Etihad’s afternoon tea was twice the size of Qatars.
 It was also better presented.

 The Bathroom In The Residence